 Here’s a DIY hack to improve students’ reading by using a simple, easy-to-make reading guide to assist students with their tracking!
-Visual tracking during reading can be improved with the aid of a simple tool that you can make!
+You can easily make a simple “tool” to improve students’ visual tracking during reading.
+And best of all – it’s so easy!

 My students use these nearly every single day at school.
 It’s one of those great tips – quick, easy, and cheap!

-Some students have erratic movement, and these guides help them to focus on smaller areas of reading at a time.
+Some students have erratic movement, and these guides help them focus on smaller reading areas at a time.

 I’m sure you’ve seen the EZ Reader highlighting strips that sell at Amazon (and many other places).
-I actually bought and used these in my classroom a couple of years ago.
-They are called Reading Guide Highlight Strips and sell at Amazon in a pack of 12 for $13.00.
+I bought and used these in my classroom a couple of years ago.
+They are called Reading Guide Highlight Strips and sell at Amazon in a pack of 12 for about $10.00.

-That’s when I decided that I wasn’t going to spend my money on any more of these.
-Which is fine, except that they really did help my students read more fluently and not lose their place on a page.
+That’s when I decided that I wouldn’t spend my money on any more of these.
+It’s OK, except they really did help my students read more fluently and not lose their place on a page.

 First, get a few pages of transparency film – I used the kind you can run through a copier.